Music of Utah: Pop

 In 2007, David Archuleta rose to the national spotlight as a major contestant in the seventh season of American Idol.
 His debut pop album on Jive Records was certified gold by the RIAA.

 Provo-based songwriter Mindy Gledhill's 2010 pop album Anchor became a hit abroad including seven songs charting on the South Korean charts and tours in SE Asia.
 The album sold more than 15,000 copies.

 Metal

-Salt Lake City has also fostered a thriving Metal scene for some time.

 The city is home to Progressive act Katagory V. The band has released four LPs and signed with Nightmare Records in the U.S. and later Burning Star Records in Europe.
-Katagoty V has appeared at notable heavy metal festivals in the U.S. including the ProgPower USA festival in Atlanta, Georgia.
+Katagory V has appeared at notable heavy metal festivals in the U.S. including the ProgPower USA festival in Atlanta, Georgia.

 Salt Lake City deathcore band Chelsea Grin, is also a prominent name in the genre, having currently released four LPs and two EPs.

 Successful in the sludge and doom metal genres, Salt Lake City is also home to bands Eagle Twin and Subrosa.

-Even more notable is Salt Lake City's underground Hardcore Punk scene, including bands like Insight, Wake of an Arsonist, Crowkiller, Cherem, and Aftermath of a Trainwreck.